In Python we often use the

 explicitly.
 For example, you could use

-in atearDown` method.
-I'm not writing a unit tests here, but let's
+tearDown method.
+I'm not writing a unit test here, but let's

 see those in action:

 >>> patcher = mock.patch('__main__.foo', return_value='mock is started') >>> patcher.start() <MagicMock name='foo' id='139968131869776'> >>> bar() 'mock is started' >>> patcher.stop() >>> bar() 'I am the original foo'

 If you try to call

 mock.patch and it'll work fine, even if patching

 the same object - even though you're mocking the same thing, these are separate

 mock.patch instances and they automatically get cleaned up as each context

 >>> with mock.patch('__main__.foo') as outer_mock: ... outer_mock.return_value = 'I am the outer' ... with mock.patch('__main__.foo') as inner_mock: ... inner_mock.return_value = 'I am the inner' ... print bar() ... print bar() ...
 I am the inner I am the outer >>> print bar() I am the original foo